blackendpoints/blackendpoints.github.io/README.md

 ## Privacy and Data

 - We prioritize user privacy and only request location data to provide relevant local results
-- Business information is verified before being added to our database
 - No personal user data is stored or tracked beyond anonymous analytics

 ## Support

 If you encounter any issues or have suggestions for improvement, please email blackendpoints@gmail.com

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments